 7. Give yourself a 24-hour pause

-When you see an item, you have to have, consider waiting 24 hours before purchasing.
+I'm not saying never buy anything, but when you see an item, you have to have, consider waiting 24 hours before purchasing.
 Giving yourself a 24 hour grace period allows you to think about your purchases instead of giving in to impulse shopping.

 Make a note of what you want, and wait to see if you still really need, or even want, it the next day.